cisagov/Malcolm/docs/severity.md

 "PROTOCOL_SSH": 40
 ```

 Restart Logstash after modifying `malcolm_severity.yaml` for the changes to take effect.
-The [hostname and CIDR subnet names interface](host-and-subnet-mapping.md#NameMapUI) provides a convenient button for restarting Logstash.

 Severity scoring can be disabled globally by setting the `LOGSTASH_SEVERITY_SCORING` environment variable to `false`  in the [`docker-compose.yml`](malcolm-config.md#DockerComposeYml) file and [restarting Malcolm](running.md#StopAndRestart).